carmopereira/DU-Container-Monitor/README.md

 <b>DOORS:</b><br>

 If you are using doors, just need to link them to the board.
-Name the slots DOOR1 and DOOR2.<br>
+Name the slots DOOR1 and DOOR2 (optional).<br>
 Activate at parameters (UseDoors), and at the final function at System/start, edit the caracter names that will trigger the doors.<br>
 <br>
 -----------------------------